wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

         The following response is returned.

         ```
-        ["Sucessfully updated the item: trainers"]
+        ["Successfully updated the item: trainers"]
         ```

       This also reduces the count displayed in the B2 cell of the `inventory` Google sheet from `100` to `90`.